"Many hands make light work!"

 Acolytes assist the priest in worship.
 They also light candles and carry the cross in the procession at the beginning and end of the service.
-The Crucifer assists the priest in setting the table for Eucharist.
-Contact John Culley (email@example.com) for more information.
+The Crucifer assists the priest in setting the table for Eucharist and carries the intinction cup.

-The Choir sings at the 10:30am service on Sundays September through May and on Christmas Eve.
+The Choir sings at the 10:30am service on Sundays, September through May and on Christmas Eve.
 Rehearsals are on Thursday evenings and Sunday mornings at 9am.
 All who enjoy “making a joyful noise unto the Lord” are welcome.
-Contact Jerilyn Yerkes (email@example.com), Choirmaster/Organist, for more information.

 Christian Education Committee

-The Christian Education Committee has the role of leading and facilitating individual Christian formation through Sunday and other educational activities.
+The Christian Education Committee has the role of leading and facilitating individual Christian formation through Sunday forums held between the two services and other educational activities.
 This committee works with the priest and parishioners to develop, coordinate, and maintain high quality programs which embody the theology of the Episcopal Church and the outreach spirit of St. John’s.
 Formation includes all activities on the time-proven principles of Scripture, tradition, reason, and experience.
 The Christian Education Committee welcomes new ideas as well as new committee members.
-For Adult Forum, contact Will Turner (firstname.lastname@example.org).
-For children’s programs contact Kim Roberts (email@example.com).

 Lay Eucharistic Ministers (LEMs)

-LEMs assist during communion with the chalice and lead some prayers during the service.
-Contact John Culley (email@example.com) for more information.
+LEMs assist during communion with the chalice as well as lead prayers during the service.

 The Liturgy Committee provides opportunities for formation of people’s lives and faith through engaging corporate worship.
 The members of the Liturgy Committee assist the priest in working to achieve this mission.
-The Committee meets when needed to plan and review the liturgical plans for the upcoming season or special occasions.
-Contact John Culley (email@example.com) for more information.
+The Committee meets quarterly to plan and review the liturgical plans for the upcoming season or special occasions.

-The Outreach Committee works to identify and meet needs in our local community, diocese, state, nation, and around the world.
+The Outreach Committee works with the priest to identify and meet needs in our local community, diocese, state, nation, and around the world.
 Suggestions for projects are always welcome and all church members have an open invitation to participate in this committee.
-Contact Bud Arnold (firstname.lastname@example.org) for more information.

 Parish Life Committee

-The Parish Life Committee plans and coordinates activities of St. John’s that occur away from St. John’s.
-The purpose of Parish Life is to offer opportunities for members and friends to enjoy fellowship in a variety of settings.
+The Parish Life Committee plans and coordinates activities for the St. John’s family which offers opportunities for members and friends to enjoy fellowship in a variety of settings.

 Pastoral Care Committee

 The Pastoral Care Committee provides “in-reach” for members of the congregation, much as the Outreach Committee does for the larger community.
-Whether there is a need for food, comfort, or time, we try to meet it.
+Whether there is a need for food, comfort, transportation or time, we try to meet it.
 There are many ways to contribute.
 Lay Eucharistic Visitors take Eucharist to those who are unable to attend regular worship.
 Lay Pastoral Visitors help the priest provide a ministry of presence (not counseling) to those who need a listening ear and comfort.
 Others sign up to occasionally provide a meal to a church member in need.
-Contact Adrienne Ashbaugh (Ashbaugh.email@example.com) for more information.

 St. Martha’s (kitchen and receptions)

-St. Martha’s is the group that coordinates receptions and coffee hours.
-Sunday coffee hour hosts provide light refreshments (e.g., cookies) after the 10:30am service.
-They make coffee and clean up afterwards.
-For more information, contact Meegan Reidy (email@example.com).
+St. Martha’s is the group that coordinates receptions, dinners and coffee hours.
+Sunday coffee hour hosts prepare the coffee/tea cart and provide light refreshments before and after the 10:30am service as well as clean up afterwards.